jbilcke-hf/webapp-factory-any-model/README.md

 A basic demo of generating HTML content using the Hugging Face Inference API

-This version is using OpenAssistant, and can only work to generate basic HTML content.
+This version can use any model from the Hugging Face Inference API.

 Ready to be used in a Hugging Face Space.